 - The ends of most stalks of asparagus could be described as "woody".
 It's not that they aren't safe to eat, it will just be harder and less pleasant to chew.
 This is why I suggest 'preparing them' before roasting.

-- Use olive oil and salt cautiously.
-Using too much oil or salt can cause the asparagus to be more soft than desired.
+- Don't overdo it with oil or salt.
+Adding too much oil or salt can cause the asparagus to be wet and soggy.

-- Roasting time will depend on the size of the asparagus stalks.
+- Roasting time will depend on the size of the asparagus stalks and carrot pieces.
 Roasting time varies from 8-14 minutes (8 minutes for super thin asparagus stalks and up to 14 minutes for thick stalks).
 Average roasting time is 10-12 minutes.

 - 1 bunch of fresh asparagus about 10 stalks

-- ½ tsp of olive oil extra virgin
+- 1 tablespoon of olive oil extra virgin

 - Preheat the oven to 400° Fahrenheit.